 Chamber Scholarship Recipients

-Scholarships of $500 were awarded to three seniors at Sumner’s class night this past spring.
+Scholarships of $500 were awarded to three seniors at Sumner’s 2022 class night.
 The students receiving the awards were:

 CONGRATULATIONS!
 We are looking forward to hearing great things about you!

 2020 Simon Torrey, Alexis Hutchins, Warren Harden

 2018 Sam Tracy, T. Janla, Kamen McLean

 2017 Michaela Byers, Kamen McLean, Liam Flubacher